Case of New Orleans public defender practicing law without license turned over to state AG

 Orleans Parish District Attorney Leon Cannizzaro has asked the state Attorney General’s Office to handle prosecuting a former public defenders’ employee who represented dozens of clients in court despite lacking a license to practice law.

-In a statement Wednesday, Cannizzaro said he hopes to “avoid even the appearance of impropriety or animus toward a public defenders office we oppose each day in court” by turning the case of Ashley Crawford over to AG Jeff Landry.
+In a statement Wednesday, Cannizzaro said he hopes to “avoid even the appearance of impropriety or animus toward a public defenders office we oppose each day in court” by turning the case of Ashley Crawford over to Jeff Landry's office.

-Crawford had been working for the Orleans Public Defenders as a staff attorney when a routine check into their lawyers’ credentials failed to produce any evidence that she was eligible to practice law in Louisiana, according to officials.
+Crawford had been working for the Orleans Public Defenders as a staff attorney when a routine check into the credentials of the agency's lawyers failed to find any evidence that she was eligible to practice law in Louisiana, according to officials.

 An Orleans Public Defenders employee who had represented dozens of clients in court was fired on Tuesday, four days after the state Supreme Co…